Medically reviewed by Drugs.com. Last updated on Mar 16, 2019.

 Keep in mind that concerns about sex and intimacy are often linked to other underlying issues, such as stress, anxiety or depression.
 In other cases, sexual function is affected by chronic illness, medication side effects, surgery or aging.

-Depending on your concerns and your physical health, seeing only a sex therapist may be enough — or your sex therapist may be part of a team that includes your health care professional.
+Depending on your concerns and your physical health, seeing only a sex therapist may be enough — or your sex therapist may be part of a team that includes your primary care provider and other health care professional.
 For some sexual concerns, medication may be helpful.
 A complete medical evaluation can help determine the nature of your problem and the treatment options that may be appropriate.

 Through sex therapy, you can learn to express your concerns clearly, better understand your own sexual needs and better understand your partner's sexual needs.

 Remember, effective sex therapy requires trust and good communication with your therapist.
-If you don't feel enough rapport with your therapist to lead to effective resolution of your concerns, consider finding another therapist.
+If you don't feel comfortable or trusting of your sex therapist, consider discussing these concerns in a therapy session, or finding another therapist with whom you feel more comfortable.